If you sell services, your approach to marketing these services needs to be different from traditional product marketing.

 Provide proof-points of the service

 Using images, videos, before and after shots, etc. you can present the end results and quality of the services offered.

-Also, customer testimonials endorsing your firm are very powerful in creating a level of trust.
+Also, customer testimonials endorsing your firm can be very powerful in creating a level of trust.

-This does not work for every type of service, but if possible you can offer a free trial.
+If appropriate for your business, offering a free trial might make sense.
 This will let the customer experience what the full service may look like and the benefits they would receive.

 Also, a compelling money-back guarantee reduces the risk to the customer and can be a strong motivator to try your service.

 I hope this post gave you some ideas for fine-tuning your firm’s services marketing.